bhamodi/Lego-Mindstorms-ATM/README.md

 Lego-Mindstorms-ATM
 ===========================

-A classic ATM with a fully integrated security system.
-3 of my Mechatronics Engineering classmates and I worked together on this project.
-Together, we designed, built, developed and presented our very own ATM made out of a Lego Mindstorms NXT 2.0.
-We developed the embedded code in RobotC.
+This repository features the code behind a fully-functional ATM including an integrated security system.
+Alongside three of my Mechatronics Engineering colleagues - we designed, built, developed and presented our very own ATM controlled by a Lego Mindstorms NXT 2.0 microcontroller.
+The source code is written in RobotC, which is just a variation of C.